When you first realize that your cat has peed on your dog’s bed, your first thought may be anger, followed by confusion. Do they not like the dog?

 Typically, in this situation, prevention is the best medicine.
 Your cat’s health and the set up of your home will largely determine if your cat pees on the dog bed or not.
 Therefore, your best bet is to ensure that you have plenty of litterboxes spread throughout the house.
 Also, consider washing your dog’s bed often – even using a harsh smell-fighting liquid like vinegar.

 If your cat shows signs of being sick, take them to the vet as soon as possible.
-The last thing you want is for their UTI to get worse, which can cause a whole host of issues on top of causing them to pee places they shouldn’t.
+The last thing you want is for a cat suffering from UTI to get worse, which can cause a whole host of issues on top of causing them to pee places they shouldn’t.

 In the end, if you focus on providing the right environment for your cat and keep them healthy, the odds of them peeing on something are low.